Middle Eastern Studies (research) (MA)

-The two-year research master in Middle Eastern Studies equips you with advanced and in-depth knowledge in a region or discipline within the field of Middle Eastern Studies.
+The two-year research master in Middle Eastern Studies equips you with advanced and in-depth knowledge of a region and discipline within the field of Middle Eastern Studies.

-The Middle Eastern Studies (Research) programme consists of compulsory core courses, electives and core electives, workshops, presentations, and an MA thesis.
+The Middle Eastern Studies (Research) programme consists of compulsory common core courses, core electives and electives, a research project, and a research MA thesis.

 Throughout the programme, you will, together with students of the MA Asian Studies (research), participate in two core courses.
 These include:

 - Critical Area Studies: Placing Your Research – which covers theories and issues central to the field of area studies and examines key writings on the challenges of studying and writing about “other” cultures and societies.

 - Methodology in the Social Sciences and Humanities - which critically explores the multitude of methodologies in the Social Sciences and Humanities.

 In addition to the core courses you will choose core elective and elective courses specific to either Asian Studies or Middle Eastern Studies.
 You can also combine courses from each of these two master's programmes, from other (Research) MA programmes and/or courses from national Research Schools.